wehu/mo/README.md

 On top of guile and libuv, have a fun to program in scheme in a platform like node.js.
 User will benefit from both scheme language features and asynchronous IO.

-This project is under heavy development.
+This tool is incomplete and under heavy development.

 ## Build Instructions